GiuseppeRotondo03/Anty-Design/README.md

 - Level 3: The level is completely new, it's not difficult but still challenging
 - Level 4: Same as level 1, but with much more enemies
 - Level 5: Mix of everything learned, The player now has the ability to kill opponents

+# #NOTE
+GameDesign, Level design and half of models were done in only 2 DAYS.